ilshookim/simple-electron-nodejs-flutter-web/README.md

 ### Middleware (Default Language)

 By default, language is en.
-If you want change to perfered language such as 'ko' is korean.
+If you want change to preferred language such as 'ko' is korean.

 ```js
  // in web/middleware/db/seeds/001_config_seed.js